Verse of Atonement

 Avalokiteshvara Bodhisattva doing deep prajña paramita clearly saw the emptiness of all the five conditions, and was freed of fear.
 O Shariputra, form is no other than emptiness; emptiness no other than form.
 Form is exactly emptiness; emptiness exactly form.
 Sensation, perception, discrimination, and consciousness are also like this.
 O Shariputra, all things are expressions of emptiness: not born, not destroyed; not stained, not pure; neither waxing nor waning.
 Thus, in emptiness there is no form, no sensation, perception, reaction or consciousness.
 No eye, ear, nose, tongue, body, mind.
 No color, sound, smell, taste, touch, phenomena.
 No realm of sight ◯ No realm of consciousness.
 No ignorance and no end to ignorance ◯ No old age and death; no end to old age and death.
 No suffering; no cause or end to suffering.
 No path, no wisdom, and no gain.
 No gain: Thus, bodhisattvas live prajña paramita with no hindrance in the mind.
 No hindrance, therefore no fear.
 Far beyond deluded thoughts, this is nirvana.
 All past, present, and future buddhas live prajña paramita and attain supreme perfect enlightenment.
 Therefore, know that prajña paramita is the perfect mantra, the luminous mantra, the supreme mantra, the incomparable mantra by which all suffering is cleared.
 This is no other than truth.
 Therefore, set forth the prajña paramita mantra, set forth this mantra and say: Gate, gate, paragate parasamgate, bodhi svaha!

-Note: The five skandas, or conditions are form, feeling, perception, volition and consciousness.
+[Note: The five skandas or conditions are form, sensation, perception, volition and consciousness.]